gennaroprota/breeze/quotes.md

  - How do we convince people that in programming simplicity and clarity --in
    short: what mathematicians call "elegance"-- are not a dispensable luxury, but a crucial matter that decides between success and failure? &mdash;E. W.
-   Dijkstra (???) *"Why is software so expensive?"
+   Dijkstra (year?) *"Why is software so expensive?"
 An explanation to the hardware designer.* (EWD648)

  - You know that testing will not find all the problems and that if the